 The last thing I want my kid to feel is that road trips are NOT fun.
 So we try to make it fun by channeling our best ability to “go with the flow.”

-For us, the main goal of car trips with toddlers is to ensure the most easeful and stressfree journey.
+For us, the main goal of car trips with toddlers is to ensure the most easeful and stress-free journey.
 If that means giving him a bag of gummy worms, so be it.
 At home, he gets plenty of structure and healthy food, so a few allowances aren’t going to ruin all the well-laid rules we’ve set down.
-This leads me to my next set of tips for traveling with toddlers by car….
+This leads me to my final tip for traveling with toddlers by car.

 Use the iPad.

 I promise you it’s okay.
 I know we’re all trying to reduce screen time, but on a road trip where you want to stop a meltdown, don’t be afraid to use it.
 If it works, it works.
 I believe that parenting isn’t defined by one singular moment in time but rather by the values and habits you consistently uphold.
 If all your toddler does is play on an iPad, yeah…you might want to consider reducing it, but a few times on a road trip…it’s fine you guys.